go-fuego/fuego/documentation/docs/guides/serialization.md

 # Serialization

-Serialization is the process of converting Go data into a format that can be stored or transmitted.
-Deserialization is the process of converting serialized data back into its original Go form.
+Serialization is the process of converting Go data structures into formats like JSON or XML for transmission, while deserialization converts them back.
+Fuego handles this automatically using standard Go packages.

-The classic example is transforming **Go data into JSON** and back.

-Fuego automatically serializes and deserializes inputs and outputs with standard `encoding/json` package.
+## Content Negotiation with Accept Header

+Fuego implements [HTTP content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation) out of the box.
+Your API automatically responds with different formats based on the client's `Accept` header without any additional code.

+When a client makes a request to your Fuego API, it can specify the desired response format using the `Accept` header.
+Fuego will automatically detect this header and serialize your response data accordingly.

+For example:

+- A browser might send `Accept: text/html` to get an HTML page
+- A mobile app might send `Accept: application/json` to get JSON data
+- An XML-based client might send `Accept: application/xml` to get XML data

+If no `Accept` header is provided, Fuego defaults to JSON (`application/json`).

-## Serialize data
+## Supported Formats

 To serialize data, just return the data you want to serialize from your controller.
-It will be automatically serialized into JSON, XML, YAML, or HTML, depending on the `Accept` header in the request.
+It will be automatically serialized into one of the following formats, depending on the `Accept` header in the request:

-- JSON `Accept: application/json` (default) (this default can be changed as an option in the `fuego.Server` struct)
+- JSON: `Accept: application/json` (default)
-- XML `Accept: application/xml`
+- XML: `Accept: application/xml`
-- YAML `Accept: application/yaml`
+- YAML: `Accept: application/yaml`
-- HTML `Accept: text/html`
+- HTML: `Accept: text/html`
-- Plain text `Accept: text/plain`
+- Plain text: `Accept: text/plain`

 ```go
 type MyReturnType struct {